ashlyn046/CS236_FinalProj/README.md

 ### Parser
 The **Parser** receives tokens from the Lexer, arranging them according to Datalog’s rules.
 This component ensures the sequence of tokens conforms to the expected structure for the Datalog language, making the program interpretable by the Execution Engine.

-### Execution Engine
+### Interpreter
-The **Execution Engine** processes and executes the commands in the parsed Datalog program.
+The **Interpreter** processes and executes the commands in the parsed Datalog program.
 It interacts with data structures based on the parsed input, outputting results or handling queries as defined by the program.